gracoes/little-java/advices.md

 don't forget to create a new visitor.

 6. When designing visitor protocols for many different types, create a unifying protocol using *Object*

+7. When extending a class, use overriding to enrich its functionality.